serokell/blog-posts/Haskell Parser Combinators/article.md

 3. Many parser combinator libraries will backtrack, which will also be exemplified later, meaning that you might need to be careful to avoid performance penalties.
 4. The backtracking mechanism may, in turn, lead to exponential time complexities.

 This shouldn't, however, discourage you from their use, as their benefits outweigh the drawbacks.
-Ultimately, the parsing library of your choice should be chosen based on your needs, and parsing combinators are a good fit for most use cases.
+Ultimately, the parsing library of your choice should be chosen based on your needs, and parser combinators are a good fit for most use cases.

 ## Implementing a simple parser combinator from scratch